-We have skippers on a wide range of classic boats and tall ships sailing all over the world who can show you their favourite coastlines from a local sailors perspective.
+We have a wide range of classic boats and tall ships sailing all over the world.
+The skippers of these ships can show you their favourite coastlines, from a local sailors perspective.
 Look for the vessels that base themselves in a sailing ground for part of a season and return there year after year.
 They have already discovered the good walks ashore, history and wildlife of an area.

 What Sort of Coastal Sailing is Best For Me?

 So what type of Classic Sailing voyage will give you the coastal adventure you are looking for?
 We think there are 3 types:

 - Are you the sort of person who heads for the coast to chill out and decompress from a frenetic life?

 - Do you want a break from tight itineraries and deadlines?

 - Is the only ‘rush’ you want is when a good breeze pips up and everyone hurries to set more sail?

 - Do you want to have time to wander lonely as a cloud along a shoreline, once the ship is safely anchored?